 - will have an excellent teaching portfolio and student evaluations

-Each program may nominate one MS and one PhD student by submitting:
+Each department (or college) may nominate one MS and one PhD student by submitting:

-- A letter of support from the department head (please note any departmental honors awarded to this student for excellence in teaching)
+- A letter of support from the department head (5 points, please note any departmental honors awarded to this student for excellence in teaching)

 - A current curriculum vitae for the nominee